Huerteales

 Petenaeaceae consists of a single genus and species Petenaea cordata from Southern Mexico, Guatemala and Belize.

 Gerrardinaceae consists of a single genus, Gerrardina.
-Tapisciaceae has two genera, Tapiscia and Huertea.Dezhu Li, Jie Cai, and Wen Jun.
-2008.
-"Tapisciaceae" page 496.
-In: Zhengyi Wu, Peter H. Raven, and Deyuan Hong (editors).
-Flora of China volume 11.
-Science Press: Beijing, China; Missouri Botanical Garden Press: St. Louis, Missouri, USA.
+Tapisciaceae has two genera, Tapiscia and Huertea.

 Until 2006, Dipentodontaceae was treated as consisting of a single genus, Dipentodon.
 Since that time, some authors have included Perrottetia in Dipentodontaceae, even though no formal revision of the family has been published as of 2008.
 Thus the order Huerteales consists of six genera.
 The largest genus, Perrottetia, contains about 15 of the approximate total of 25 species in the order.

 The Huerteales are shrubs or small trees found in most tropical or warm temperate regions.
 The flowers of Perrottetia have been studied in detail, but otherwise, all five of the genera are poorly known.
 The order is based on molecular phylogenetic analysis of DNA sequences.

 Description

 All of the Huerteales are woody plants.
 The leaves are alternate with toothed margins.
 The inflorescence is cymose, but sometimes nearly racemose or umbelliform.
 The bases of the calyx, corolla and stamens are fused to form a hypanthium which is in some cases very short.
 The ovary is unilocular, at least at the top, with one or two ovules per carpel.
 The number of carpels is variable.

 Other characters are generally found in Huerteales, but with the exceptions noted below.
 Gerrardina differs from the rest of Huerteales in that the stamens are opposite the petals, instead of being opposite the sepals.
 Dipentodon and Perrottetia are distinctive in that the calyx and corolla are not well differentiated, but resemble each other.
 Tapiscia and Huertea have a calyx tube and compound, rather than simple leaves.
 Tapiscia has a uniloculate ovary with a single ovule.
 Huertea has one locule containing two ovules, or two locules, each containing one ovule.
 Gerrardina, Dipentodon, and Perrottetia have two ovules in each locule.
 Tapiscia lacks the nectary disk that is characteristic of the order.
 Huertea lacks stipules.